UlyssesWu/XamarinPosed/README.md

 I only test it on VirtualXposed.
 If it won't work on Xposed, please help me fix it.

 ## Limitations

-The module app will be unable to open directly after you enable it as a Xposed module.
-That's because the same native libraries are already loaded by the module's ClassLoader, so the APK's ClassLoader won't be able to use them.

-Still looking for a solution.

 The app startup time would be slightly longer because of mono initialization.
 But hey, who cares?
 Welcome to the .NET world.

+For VirtualXposed: The module app will be unable to open directly after you enable it as a Xposed module.
+That's because the same native libraries are already loaded by the module's ClassLoader, so the APK's ClassLoader won't be able to use them.

 ## Usage
 Please use the newest stable version of Visual Studio and Xamarin.